-There are currently 16 elementary schools in Sumter School District.
+There are currently 14 elementary schools in Sumter School District.
 Enrollment ranges from approximately 180 students at the smallest school to 893 at the largest school.
-Elementary schools are Alice Drive Elementary, Cherryvale Elementary, Crosswell Drive Elementary, F.J.
-Delaine Elementary, High Hills Elementary, Kingsbury Elementary, Lemira Elementary, Manchester Elementary, Millwood Elementary, Oakland Primary, Pocalla Springs Elementary, R.E.
-Davis Elementary, Rafting Creek Elementary, Shaw Heights Elementary, Wilder Elementary and Willow Drive Elementary.
+Elementary schools are Alice Drive Elementary, Cherryvale Elementary, Crosswell Drive Elementary, High Hills Elementary, Kingsbury Elementary, Lemira Elementary, Manchester Elementary, Millwood Elementary, Oakland Primary, Pocalla Springs Elementary, Rafting Creek Elementary, Shaw Heights Elementary, Wilder Elementary and Willow Drive Elementary.

-The school district presently has seven middle schools which are Alice Drive Middle, Bates Middle, Chestnut Oaks Middle, Ebenezer Middle, Furman Middle, Hillcrest Middle and Mayewood Middle.
+The school district presently has seven middle schools which are Alice Drive Middle, Bates Middle, Chestnut Oaks Middle, Ebenezer Middle, Furman Middle, and Hillcrest Middle.
 Enrollment ranges from approximately 160 students at the smallest school to 910 at the largest school.

 The three high schools in Sumter School District are Crestwood High, Lakewood High and Sumter High.
 Lakewood and Crestwood enroll approximately 1,100 students each, and Sumter enrolls approximately 2,300 students.